courtney-miles/schnoop/README.md

 ## TODO

+1. Split the schema objects into a separate package that will be a dependency.
-1. Add support for JSON data type.
+2. Add support for JSON data type.
-2. List table triggers.
+3. List table triggers.
-3. Examine table triggers.
+4. Examine table triggers.
-4. List routines.
+5. List routines.
-5. Examine routines.
+6. Examine routines.
-6. Add support for SPATIAL data.
+7. Add support for SPATIAL data.

 ## Changelog